McDonald Islands: 2001 eruption

 Another eruption started at McDonald Island in 2001.
 The eruption was first sighted from a ship passing by the islands.
 Material was being ejected from the flanks of the island and also in the north and northwest of the island, and steam was issuing from near the summit crater.
 Work suggested that prior to the ship's visit, the volcano had been erupting, covering the island in dark, smooth material.
 Many features had been filled in, such as Williams Bay.
 The eruptions had also joined Flat Island to McDonald Island as 400 m of land had been added to windward point.
 A new volcanic cone had also been created.
 An observation made in November 2002 noted two new lava domes had been formed; their date of formation is unknown.

 2005 eruption

 Analysis of satellite imagery noted that an eruption took place on 12 July 2005 on the northwest shore of the island.
 The eruption may have added a small portion to the area of the island.

+In total, the eruptions are thought to have doubled the island's size.